-Before presenting the experimental results, we highlight several important points regarding the algorithms in sections III-B and IV.
-Firstly, we emphasise that both algorithms have the same pairwise similarity scores $\psi$ , as defined in (3) and (12).
-In both cases, $\psi$ is the mean of the feature similarity score $\gamma$ weighted by the orientation consistency $\chi$ .
-Note that $\psi$ is not constrained directly by the scale change between the features, which could be accounted for by defining an additional scale consistency measure.
-The difference in (3) and (12) is that in (12), $\psi$ varies as a function of scale change and relative orientation between features because of the feature similarity score $\gamma$ defined in (11).
-In (3), $\psi$ is defined for scale and rotation-invariant features such as SIFT, thus $\gamma$ is calculated directly as the Euclidean distance between the features, without the need to consider its variation with scale and orientation.
-We do not require the scale and orientation of individual features in (12), since we estimate these when we match a pair of features in one image to a pair in another using $\omega$ and $\lambda$ in (2), which depends only on the line vectors between the pairs of features.
-Note that $\psi$ is the same for the algorithms in sections III-B and IV, and thus it is fair to compare their performance, as discussed in section V.
+Before presenting the experimental results, we highlight several important points regarding the algorithms in Sections III-B and IV.
+First, we emphasize that both algorithms have the same pairwise similarity scores ψ , as defined in (3) and (12).
+In both cases, ψ is the mean of the feature similarity score γ weighted by the orientation consistency χ .
+Note that ψ is not constrained directly by the scale change between the features, which could be accounted for by defining an additional scale consistency measure.
+The difference in (3) and (12) is that in (12), ψ varies as a function of scale change and relative orientation between features because of the feature similarity score γ defined in (11).
+In (3), ψ is defined for scale and rotation-invariant features such as SIFT, thus γ is calculated directly as the Euclidean distance between the features, without the need to consider its variation with scale and orientation.
+We do not require the scale and orientation of individual features in (12), since we estimate these when we match a pair of features in one image to a pair in another using ω and λ in (2), which depends only on the line vectors between the pairs of features.
+Note that ψ is the same for the algorithms in Sections III-B and IV, and thus it is fair to compare their performance, as discussed in Section V.

-Secondly, we emphasise that the proposed algorithm does not rely on the feature detector to provide estimates of the scale and orientation of features.
-This is because unlike the SIFT descriptor, which relies on the DoG detector to estimate a scale for the feature, and subsequently forms the descriptor at the estimated scale such that SIFT is nominally scale-invariant, the extended polar matching technique does not require the feature detector to estimate a scale for the feature descriptor.
+Second, we emphasize that the proposed algorithm does not rely on the feature detector to provide estimates of the scale and orientation of features.
+This is because unlike SIFT, which forms the descriptor at the estimated scale such that it is nominally scale-invariant, the extended polar matching technique does not require the feature detector to estimate a scale for the descriptor.
 Instead, we consider the feature over a range of sampled scales.
-We note that an appropriate feature similarity score can be obtained for the proposed algorithm by using $\omega$ and $\lambda$ to estimate the relative orientation and change in scale between features, calculated according to the line vectors between the feature pairs.
+We note that an appropriate feature similarity score can be obtained for the proposed algorithm by using ω and λ to estimate the relative orientation and change in scale between features, calculated according to the line vectors between the feature pairs.

-Lastly, we note that to obtain the set of candidate correspondences using polar matching, the orientation and scale of individual features are also not required.
-Candidate correspondences are obtained by selecting the pairs of interest points with correlation maps having a peak larger than $\tau_c$ .
-The correlation maps for the candidate correspondences are then used to select an appropriate correlation score in (11) based on $\omega$ and $\lambda$ in the proposed pairwise algorithm.
+Last, we note that to obtain the set of candidate correspondences using polar matching, the orientation and scale of individual features are also not required.
+Candidate correspondences are obtained by selecting the pairs of interest points with correlation maps having a peak larger than τ_c .
+The correlation maps for the candidate correspondences are then used to select an appropriate correlation score in (11) based on ω and λ in the proposed pairwise algorithm.

-To conclude our discussion, we highlight how the proposed algorithm differs from other algorithms that consider the pairwise relationships between features, such as [8], [22].
-In [22], the authors defined a pairwise similarity score based on the change in scale, change in distance and change in heading between features, which is similar to the defined spatial constraints in (4), (7) and (8).
-[8], [22] also both considered the pairwise relationships between pairs of features, and searched for correspondences by finding strongly connected clusters in the defined affinity matrix.
+To conclude our discussion, we highlight how the proposed algorithm differs from other algorithms that consider the pairwise relationships between features, such as [8] and [22].
+In [22], the authors defined a pairwise similarity score based on the change in scale, change in distance, and change in heading between features, which is similar to the defined spatial constraints in (4), (7), and (8).
+References [8] and [22] also both considered the pairwise relationships between pairs of features, and searched for correspondences by finding strongly connected clusters in the defined affinity matrix.